Branden Durst

 Branden John Durst (born January 15, 1980) is a former politician from Boise, Idaho.
-Durst represented Idaho's 18th Legislative District in the Idaho Senate from 2012 to 2013.
-He previously represented Idaho's 18th Legislative District in the Idaho House of Representatives from 2006 to 2010 as a Democrat, until his resignation from the Idaho Legislature in 2013 for illegally representing his district while living in another state.
-He was the youngest and first openly gay member of the Idaho Senate.
+Durst represented Idaho's 18th Legislative District in the Idaho House of Representative from 2006 to 2010, and in the Idaho Senate from 2012 to 2013.
+He was the youngest member of the Idaho Senate.
 Durst switched parties in 2016 and registered as a Republican as of November 2020.
-Durst announced in January 2020 that he would be a Republican candidate for Idaho State Superintendent of Public Instruction.
-He ultimately placed a distant second in the primary, earning about 34% of the vote.
+Durst announced in January 2021 that he would be a Republican candidate for Idaho State Superintendent of Public Instruction.
+He ultimately placed second in the primary, earning about 34% of the vote (around 90,000 votes).

 Personal life

 Durst was born in Boise, Idaho in 1980.
-He grew up in south Boise and attended public schools and was a third generation graduate of Boise High School.
+He grew up in south Ada County and attended public schools and was a third generation graduate of Boise High School.

 Durst attended Pacific Lutheran University (PLU) as undergraduate where he earned a bachelor of arts degree in political science and a minor in communication.

 After graduating from PLU, Durst attended graduate school at Kent State University and Claremont Graduate University where he studied public policy analysis and international political economy, respectively.
 He returned to Boise, and subsequently enrolled at Boise State University (BSU) where he earned a Master of Public Administration degree.
 While enrolled at BSU, Durst earned an academic scholarship from the Department of Public Policy and Administration and a research assistantship from the Department of Economics.
 In May 2022, Durst earned an Education Specialist (EdS) degree in Executive Educational Leadership, also from BSU.

-Durst is married to his wife, Cheri, and has four sons and a daughter.
-He works as a mediator and is on the Idaho State Supreme Court list of approved child custody mediators.
-Durst is a licensed pastor and attends Cloverdale Church of God in Boise.

-Legal Matters

-In February 2022, a Washington state court granted a temporary protection order against Branden Durst and his current wife Cheri Durst.
-The order stems from an incident in December 2021, in which Durst's wife allegedly abused Durst's 14-year-old child on Christmas Eve.
-Eventually, a Washington state doctor reported an injured child to child protective services.
-The incident was investigated by the Ada County Sheriff's Department where Durst's current wife was later charged with injury to a child, in which she later plead guilty to disturbing the peace.